The Ultimate Guide to Tipping in Europe

 Pay for your bags with a smile: Ireland and Scotland

-At most hotels in these countries, the porter will cart your bag up to your room for you, but won’t take cash or coins.
+At most hotels in Ireland and Scotland, the porter will cart your bag up to your room for you, but won’t take cash or coins.
 If this is the case, just accept the free luggage transfer with big thanks and a smile.

 No cash for housekeeping: England